Metadata: Meta description

 - If you make sure you limit the description to 160 characters, it will not be broken off, and won't look messy.

-Setting a global meta-description in Joomla
+Joomla setup: Setting a global meta-description or not

-In the Site Meta Description field, fill in a usefull description, using your main keywords:
+System > Global Configuration > Site tab, under Meta-Data.
+In the Site Meta Description field, fill in a useful description, using your main keywords.

 Meta-description for every page